Parietal Games: Critical Writings by and on M. John Harrison

 Parietal Games: Critical Writings by and on M. John Harrison is edited by Mark Bould and Michelle Reid, with a foreword by Elizabeth Hand and cover by Colin Odell.
 Published by the Science Fiction Foundation in August 2005.
 ISBN: 0-903007-05-3.
 Paperback, 357pp, 148 x 210 mm.

-The SF Foundation is now offering Parietal Games at the discount rate of £6, available through Amazon.
-(Purchasers unable or preferring not to buy through Amazon should contact firstname.lastname@example.org for details of alternative methods of ordering.)
+The SF Foundation is now offering Parietal Games at the discount rate of £1 (plus p&p).
+Purchasers should contact firstname.lastname@example.org to order.